 There are three easy ways to do so.
 But first, make sure you have the desired wallpaper files in a folder on your Mac.
 If you don’t, please check out iDB’s vibrant wallpapers section and download some from there.
 Besides that, you can get copyright-free images from sites like Unsplash, Pixabay, and Pexels.

-6) Now, check the box for Change picture.
-After that, click the dropdown menu and choose the interval or instance when your wallpaper should automatically change.
-Your options are:
+6) Next, you can set the Change picture duration by clicking the drop-down menu and choosing the interval or instance when your wallpaper should automatically change.
+By default, it’s set to 30 minutes, but your other options are:

 - When logging in: It will show a new wallpaper every time you log in.